bcgit/bc-lts-java/README.md

 If you are running multiple instances on the one host, we strongly suggest that you supply each instance its own place to install the native libraries.

-As discussed earlier in [Finding library installation directory bc-libs](#finding-library-installation-directory-bc-libs) the provider will examine the parts of hosts library loading path variable looking for a sentinel string.
+As discussed earlier in [Finding library installation directory bc-jni-libs](#finding-library-installation-directory-bc-jni-libs) the provider will examine the parts of hosts library loading path variable looking for a sentinel string.
 You can leverage this with a temporary directory for example:

 ```
-tmpLibDir=$(mktemp -d -t bc-libs-XXXXXXXXXX)
+tmpLibDir=$(mktemp -d -t bc-jni-libs-XXXXXXXXXX)
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:tmpLibDir
-java -cp <path to>/bc-lts-2.0.0-SNAPSHOT.jar org.bouncycastle.util.DumpInfo
+java -cp <path to>/bcprov-lts8on-1.0.0-SNAPSHOT.jar org.bouncycastle.util.DumpInfo
 ```

 ## Cleaning up afterwards